MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/private-powershell-library.md

     The `spec` command will create a `Get-Hello.nuspec` file.
 This specifies the information that NuGet needs when we package our module in the next few steps.
 There are two key things we need to do to this file:

-    * The version number on the Module Manifest and the version number on the .nuspec file _must be the same_.
+    * The version number on the Module Manifest and the version number on the .nuspec file _must be the same_, use `1.0.0` for this tutorial.
     * By default, if we leave the sample dependencies, NuGet will install jQuery, we should take that out.
 Here is a sample `Get-Hello.nuspec` file:

     ```